meeber/titor/README.md

 In the year 2036, corporeal time-travel is added to the CERNScript specification, further widening the gap between the elite ruling class and the rest of the world's population who are still stuck using ECMAScript 5 due to browser compatibility concerns.

-Armed only with an IBM 5100, a rebel named John Titor manages to hack CERN's database and steal the specification.
+A rebel named John Titor, armed only with an IBM 5100, manages to hack CERN's database and steal the specification.
 With his newfound knowledge, Titor travels back in time to the year 2016.

 His goal is singular: Prevent his dystopian future from becoming a reality by empowering developers to embrace ECMAScript 2015 and beyond.